sarisabban/SinfNet/README.md

 `python3 YOLOv3.py -d WEIGHTS.h5 FILENAME`

 The FILENAME in YOLOv2.py can be either a .jpg image or a .mp4 video.
-The FILENAME in YOLOv3.py can be either a .jpg image, a .mp4 video or a webcam.
+The FILENAME in YOLOv3.py can be either a .jpg image, .mp4 video or a webcam.

 ### Jupyter notebooks
 A Jupyter notebook is provided only for YOLOv2 to be able to quickly implemnet this scripts on a cloud GPU (the YOLOv3 script is too big for free cloud GPUs and requires a dedicated large system).